hatchjaw/jacktrip-teensy/README.md

 After uploading to a Teensy (`pio run`), the program will wait for a serial connection (if the `WAIT_FOR_SERIAL` define is set).
-Start jacktrip on the computer in hub server mode with buffer latency of 2 (rather than the default, 4)
+Start JackTrip on the computer in hub server mode with buffer latency of 2 (rather than the default, 4)
 ```shell
 jacktrip -S -q2
 ```
-Specify patching mode (no autopatching) and instruct jacktrip to report packet loss, buffer overflow/underruns with
+Specify patching mode (no autopatching) and instruct JackTrip to report packet loss, buffer overflow/underruns with
 ```shell
 jacktrip -S -q2 -p5 -I1